BroadcomMFD/broadcom-product-scripts/endevor/Shipments-for-Multiple-Destinations/README.md

-# Shipments for Multiple Destinations
+# Zowe Shipments for Multiple Destinations
-This procedure allows zowe commands to execute Endevor package shipments.
+This procedure supports zowe commands to execute Endevor package shipments.
 For example:

 `zowe zos-tso issue command "PKGESHIP 'name-of-package'"`

-The procedure is a more robust alternative to a simpler version, used when there is only one Endevor package shipment destination.
+The procedure is a more robust alternative to a simpler zowe version, used when there is only one Endevor package shipment destination.

 Both procedures utilize mainframe REXX programs running under z/OSMF.
 Endevor web services is not required.
 As a result, these routines may operate on Endevor releases 16.0 and forward.

-There are two significant differences in this robust solution compared to the simple version:
+There are two significant differences in this zowe robust solution compared to the simple zowe version:
 1) The site must maintain a table of expected package shipments.
 See the SHIPRULE.example.
 2) Automated updates to a "Trigger" file, support Package Shipment scheduling and logging.